mrchrisneal/DashPad/docs/web/quick-start.md

 # Quick Start Guide (DashPad-Web)

 This guide will walk you through the fastest way to get the DashPad-Web interface up and running using Docker Compose.
-The goal is to have a functional dashboard in under 5 minutes.

-## Prerequisites
+## ✅ Prerequisites

 Before you begin, please ensure you have the following: